 The Financial Planning mind map.
 Free download.

 Firstly and most importantly is to determine your financial goals.
-These should be specific, measurable, achievable, realistic and time-bound.
-Under financial goals can be put various goals that a person could have such as buying new house or car.
+These should be specific, measurable, achievable, realistic, and time-bound.
+Under financial goals can be put various goals that a person could have such as buying a new house or car.

 Once defined, you can organize your goals in one branch of the mind map, however, it is advisable to present them as projects so you could track your progress more easily.
 Once you create this branch you can always check how your goals are ‘performing’.

 When you plan your finances, it is a must to plan your income and expenses.
 One branch of your map can serve for tracking your income and expenses on a monthly basis.

 The income and expenses, i.e. the budget, can be calculated in many ways.
 One common way of budgeting you can use is the zero-based budget method which can help you to organize your money in advance.
 With zero base budget, you can map out your income and expenses while making sure you cover everything so that at the end your income minus your all your expenses equals zero.